ohager/signum-commit-my-balance/README.md

 Read also: [Optimizing Mining Income on Signum](https://signum-network.medium.com/optimizing-mining-income-with-poc-b3948172d47d)

 This small tool makes adding commitment easy.
 Together with scheduled jobs of your OS you can automate the process.

+> DISCLAIMER:
+> This software comes without any warranty.
+Keep in mind that you need to use your very secret
+> passphrase to sign the transactions.
+Although, this software never ever stores or sends
+> the secret to any server, you have to be conscious that you use this tool on your very own risk.
+> The author assumes no responsibility for the use of this program.

 # Install